 Causes of stress

 All sorts of situations can cause stress, and the causes will depend on the individual - what may cause stress for one person may not be stressful for another.
 Having said this, most stressful situations are associated with change or a lack of control.
-Even if the change is a positive one, it can still feel stressful.
+Even if the change is a positive one, it can still be stressful.

-Some common stressful events include:
+Some common causes of stress include:

 - getting married